jasdumas/jasdumas.github.io/_posts/2017-10-26-not-mustard-web-app.md

 library(stringr)
 library(purrr)
 # 1. Create an application on the [Yelp developers site](https://www.yelp.com/developers/v3/manage_app) and agree to the Terms and aggreements
-## Set your credentials as environmental variables.
+## Set your credentials as environment variables.
 Sys.setenv(YELP_CLIENT_ID='**************')
 Sys.setenv(YELP_SECRET='*****************************')